noisytech13/Osintgram/README.md

 # Osintgram🔎📸
-instahacked is a **OSINT** tool on Instagram to collect, analyze, and run reconnaissance.
+Osintgram is a **OSINT** tool on Instagram to collect, analyze, and run reconnaissance.

 Disclaimer: **FOR EDUCATIONAL PURPOSE ONLY!
 The contributors do not assume any responsibility for the use of this tool.**